SolType: Refinement Types for Arithmetic Overflow in Solidity: Overview

 \subsection{Intermediate Representation}

 Due to imperative features like loops and mutation, Solidity is not directly amenable to refinement type checking.
 Thus, similar to prior work~\cite{liquidtype10, rsc2016}, we first translate the contract to a intermediate representation (IR) in SSA form that we call MiniSol.
-Our IR has the following salient features: \begin{itemize}[leftmargin=*] \item Integer variables are assigned exactly once (i.e., SSA form) \item Mappings, structs, and arrays are converted into immutable data structures, \item A \textit{fetch} statement is used to load the values of the storage variables at function entry, and a \textit{commit} statement is used to store the values of the storage variables at function exit. \end{itemize} The resulting IR of the example contract is shown in Fig~\ref{fig:erc20-example-ir}, which we will use for the examples in this section. {Our tool automatically converts Solidity programs to this IR in a pre-processing step and automatically inserts \emph{fetch}/\emph{commit} statements at the necessary places.
+Our IR has the following salient features: \begin{itemize}[leftmargin=*] \item Variables are assigned exactly once (i.e., SSA form). \item Integers are represented as unbounded integers (i.e., integers in $\mathbb{Z}$) rather than as machine integers (i.e., integers modulo $2^{256}-1$). \item Mappings, structs, and arrays are converted into immutable data structures. \item A \textit{fetch} statement is used to load the values of the storage variables at function entry, and a \textit{commit} statement is used to store the values of the storage variables at function exit. \end{itemize} The resulting IR of the example contract is shown in Fig.~\ref{fig:erc20-example-ir}, which we will use for the examples in this section. {Our tool automatically converts Solidity programs to this IR in a pre-processing step and automatically inserts \emph{fetch}/\emph{commit} statements at the necessary places.
 Similar to the \emph{fold}/\emph{unfold} operations from prior work~\cite{liquidtype10}, the use of these \emph{fetch}/\emph{commit} statements in the MiniSol IR allows temporary invariant violations.}